MKBasaran/MKBasaran/README.md

 ## 🏆 Achievements

-- 🎹 **Graduated from the Royal Academy of Music in piano**—classically trained, but still thinks Dean Blunt is as good as it gets.
+- 🎹 **Graduated from the Royal Academy of Music in piano**.
+Classically trained, but still thinks Dean Blunt is as good as it gets.
-- 🏅 **Placed 2nd in a Junior Achievement annual contest**—should’ve been 1st.
+- 🏅 **Placed 2nd in a Junior Achievement annual contest**, should’ve been 1st.
-- 💡 **Built, broke, and rebuilt countless projects**—some failed, some worked, all were lessons.
+- 💡 **Built, broke, and rebuilt countless projects**.
+Some failed, some worked, all were lessons.
-- **Realized that joy isn’t something you search for—it's something you create.**
+- **Realized that joy isn’t something you search for, it's something you create.**

 ---